-- What is the Healing Time of Greenstick Fracture?
+- What Is the Healing Time of a Greenstick Fracture?

-- How Can You Manage Greenstick Fracture in Your Child?
+- How Can You Manage a Greenstick Fracture in Your Child?

 Though the name may appear as odd, greenstick fracture or green stick injury is very common in young children.
-In green bone fracture, the bone usually bends and breaks, but the bone does not break into two pieces.
+In green bone fracture, the bone usually bends and develops a crack in it, but the bone does not break into two pieces.
 This is an exact same phenomenon that occurs when you try and break a green stick, and that is how this fracture got its name.
 The greenline fracture is also called a partial fracture.

-Who Is at the Risk of Greenstick Fracture?
+Who Is at Risk of a Greenstick Fracture

 Greenstick fracture is very common in children under the age of 10.
 These age group children have very soft and fragile bones, and the calcium present in them is more.
 This makes their bones more prone to such kind of fractures.